faermanj/aws-daleks/README.md

 # Iterate and exterminate your AWS Account

-This will iterate through all resources in your AWS Account and exterminate them.
+This will iterate through all resources in your AWS Account and optionally exterminate them.

 **WARNING**